5 Considerations To Make Before Getting A Pet

 Can You Commit?

 Some pets need more commitment than others.
 A dog, for example, will need a lot of commitment.
 They will need to be walked two or maybe three times a day (this will depend on the breed, their age, and how active they are), and they can’t be left alone for hours at a time.
 Can you spare the time to play with your cat and keep them entertained?
+Have you got the space to store a cat litter box?
 Will you be able to clean out your gerbil’s cage or the fish tank?

 What About Money?